EricLambrecht/react-timing-hooks/docs/intervals-api/useCountdown.md

 10…, 9…, 8…, 7…
 {: .fs-6 .fw-300 }

-Use this hook if you want to create a countdown, i.e. a reactive number that is decremented every second.
+Use this hook if you want to create a **countdown**, i.e. a reactive number that is **decremented every second**.
-It will start and end at the specified arguments.
+The hook will stop its interval automatically when it reaches the end.

 The event callback `options.onEnd()` will be called as soon as the end value is reached.